Oklahoma Public Archaeology Network (OKPAN)

 What is OKPAN?

 The Oklahoma Public Archaeology Network, or OKPAN, is a program of the University of Oklahoma that serves as your connection to archaeology in the state of Oklahoma.
 We bridge all of Oklahoma’s communities with an interest in the past while promoting education, understanding, and outreach.
-At our heart, we aspire to promote a respectful exchange among the many stakeholders of Oklahoma’s past.
+At our heart, we aspire to promote a respectful exchange about Oklahoma’s past.

 What We Do